 Importance Of Processing During Steps In The Underwriting Process

-- Conditional Approval means that your loan will receive final approval so long as you meet the conditions outlined by the Underwriter.
+Conditional Approval means that the mortgage loan will receive final approval and clear to close if borrowers can satisfy the conditions on the conditional loan approval.

 Clear To Close Stage Of The Mortgage Process

-Once you get a conditional mortgage loan approval, the underwriter is ready to issue a clear to close the mortgage processor collects all the conditions from the borrower.
+Once conditional loan approval is issued, the underwriter is ready to issue a clear to close once all conditions are met.
+The mortgage processor is normally assigned to clear the conditions.
+The processor works closely with a loan officer in collecting all the conditions from the borrower.
 So what conditions are typical for an Underwriter to place on a loan file?
-Well, there are the obvious ones:

 - IRS Tax Transcripts, Social Security Number Verification, Employment Verification, Appraisal, etc.

-- If you have student loans that have been previously deferred, the UW may request account status letters to show the account is in good standing.
+- Borrowers with student loans that have been previously deferred, the UW may request account status letters to show the account is in good standing

-- You will also be required to show where down payment funds will be coming from.
+- Cash to close will need to verify and required to show where down payment funds will be coming from

-- For example, if you have had a large deposit that is not related to your regular income, you will need to provide the source of that deposit.
+- For example, if borrower large deposit that is not the regular income, the borrower will need to provide the source of that deposit

 About The Author Of Steps In The Underwriting Process